Witney: Constituency

+Administrative history

+Witney was an ancient parish in the Bampton hundred of Oxfordshire.
+The parish was divided into four townships, being Crawley, Curbridge, Hailey, and a Witney township covering the central part of the parish including the town itself.
+Such townships all became civil parishes in 1866.

+The Witney township was made a local government district in 1863.
+Such local government districts were reconstituted as urban districts under the Local Government Act 1894.

+Witney Urban District was abolished in 1974 under the Local Government Act 1972.
+District-level functions passed to the new West Oxfordshire District Council.
+A successor parish called Witney was created covering the area of the abolished urban district, with its parish council taking the name Witney Town Council.

 Industry

 Witney has been famous for its woollen blankets since the Middle Ages.
 The water for the production of these blankets is drawn from the River Windrush, which was believed to be the secret of Witney's high-quality blankets.
+The cloth industry dominated life in Witney where one 17th-century observer noted that "almost 3,000 people from 8 years old to old age worked" in the manufacture of blankets.
 Mops were also traditionally made by the blanket manufacturers; at one time every ship in the Royal Navy had Witney mops aboard.
 The Blanket Hall in High Street was built in 1721 for weighing and measuring blankets.
 At one time there were five blanket factories in the town but with the closure of the largest blanket maker Early's, in 2002, the town's blanket industry completely ceased production.
 Early's factory, once a vital and important part of the town's history, has now been demolished, and is the site of several new housing estates.
-Early's blanket factory, including shots of working machinery, may be seen in the 1960 Norman Wisdom film There Was a Crooked Man.

 One of the oldest mill sites in the town, New Mill, where there has been a mill since the Domesday Book, now houses the head office of Audley Travel.

 For many years Witney had its own brewery and maltings: J.W.
 Clinch and Co, which founded the Eagle Maltings in 1841.
-Courage took over Clinch's and closed it down, but since 1983 Refresh UK's Wychwood Brewery has brewed real ales in the Eagle Maltings.
-In 2002 Refresh UK contracted to produce ales for W.H.
-Brakspear, who had sold their former brewery in Henley-upon-Thames for redevelopment.
-Refresh UK also brews ale for the Prince of Wales' Duchy Originals company.
+In 1961, Courage bought Clinch's for its pub estate and closed down the brewery.
+Paddy Glenny founded the Glenny Brewery at the former Clinch's site in 1983, but it was renamed to Wychwood Brewery in 1990.
+Wychwood brewed real ales, including Hobgoblin, its flagship brand.
+Refresh UK, a subsidiary of Marston's Brewery, took over the brewery in 2002, and Marston's bought Refresh UK and Wychwood Brewery outright in 2008.
+Marston's brewing operations, including Wychwood Brewery, were merged into Carlsberg Marston’s Brewing Company in 2020, and Wychwood Brewery was shut down in November 2023, its brands continuing to be brewed elsewhere in the CMBC network.